-During the 30s, the Germans controlled one most of the most popular sports unequivocally: race car driving.
+In the 1930s, the Germany had complete domination of one of the most popular sports at the time: race car driving.

 German drivers, in state-of-the art Mercedes cars, armed with money from the Nazi regime, starred in Grand Prix competitions.

 Until one woman had had enough, and decided to compete against the German hegemony.

 Lucy O’Reilly Schell, an American trailblazing woman, was herself a former race car driver.
 She also inherited a fortune from her father – and decided to invest her personal fortune in one goal: beating the German team, the apple of the Nazi regime’s eyes, in the 1937 Grand Prix.

 She recruited René Dreyfus, a Jewish race car driver who found himself unable to compete due to being Jewish, after years at the Jewish top.

 She also recruited a French automobile company, and developed a new sports car.
 She won, against all odds.

 Schell was born in 1896 in the United States, to a French mother and a father to immigrated to the United States from Ireland.

 During her childhood, her family moved from Pennsylvania to France, and despite living most of her live in France and not in the US – she called herself American and not French.